ARCCA/intro-mpi/_episodes/02-mpi_intro.md

 >   - One program executes mutliple times.
 >   - Problem divided using the same executable code.
 >
-> - **MPMD** - Multiple Prgram Multiple Data can be trickier to master.
+> - **MPMD** - Multiple Program Multiple Data can be trickier to master.
 >   - Different executables used to communicate
->   - Useful to couple different models that would contain completely different appraoches such as ocean and atmosphere
+>   - Useful to couple different models that would contain completely different approaches such as ocean and atmosphere
 >    modelling.
 >   - Available in MPI version 2.0
 {: .callout}